evolution-ant/yt-dlp/README.md

 # Use this proxy
 --proxy 127.0.0.1:3128

-# Save all videos under YouTube directory in your home directory
+# Save all videos under Movies directory in your home directory
--o ~/YouTube/%(title)s.%(ext)s
+-o ~/Movies/%(title)s.%(ext)s
 ```

-Note that options in configuration file are just the same options aka switches used in regular command line calls; thus there **must be no whitespace** after `-` or `--`, e.g. `-o` or `--proxy` but not `- o` or `-- proxy`.
+Note that options in configuration file are just the same options aka switches used in regular command line calls thus there **must be no whitespace** after `-` or `--`, e.g. `-o` or `--proxy` but not `- o` or `-- proxy`.

-You can use `--ignore-config` if you want to disable all configuration files for a particular yt-dlp run.
-If `--ignore-config` is found inside any configuration file, no further configuration will be loaded.
-For example, having the option in the portable configuration file prevents loading of home, user, and system configurations.
-Additionally, (for backward compatibility) if `--ignore-config` is found inside the system configuration file, the user configuration is not loaded.
+You can use `--ignore-config` if you want to disable the configuration file for a particular yt-dlp run.

+You can also use `--config-location` if you want to use custom configuration file for a particular yt-dlp run.

 ### Authentication with `.netrc` file

 You may also want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every yt-dlp execution and prevent tracking plain text passwords in the shell command history.
 You can achieve this using a [`.netrc` file](https://stackoverflow.com/tags/.netrc/info) on a per extractor basis.
-For that you will need to create a `.netrc` file in `--netrc-location` and restrict permissions to read/write by only you:
+For that you will need to create a `.netrc` file in your `$HOME` and restrict permissions to read/write by only you:
 ```
 touch $HOME/.netrc
 chmod a-rwx,u+rw $HOME/.netrc
 ```
 After that you can add credentials for an extractor in the following format, where *extractor* is the name of the extractor in lowercase:
 ```
-machine <extractor> login <username> password <password>
+machine <extractor> login <login> password <password>
 ```
 For example:
 ```